 Once executives and bankers decide on the number of new shares, they reach out to institutional investors to start asking them how many shares they are interested in buying.
 Institutional investors include hedge funds, mutual funds, high net worth individuals, and pension funds in good standing with the investment bank.

 Days before the IPO, the institutional investors place requests for how many shares they actually want to purchase.
 Company X then sets the price for the IPO, and they know exactly how much money they will raise.

 The underwriting investment bank goes through the complex process of figuring out the allocation of all the shares to the institutional investors.
 They want to create a balance of different types of investors, and they have knowledge about each of the investors which factors into the allocations.

-When the public IPO market opens, the institutional investors hold all the shares, and orders start coming in from retail investors.
+When the public IPO market opens, the institutional investors hold the shares, and orders start coming in from retail investors.
 Unfortunately for the at home retail investor such as yourself, it can be nearly impossible to buy a stock at its IPO price.
 Some brokerage platforms like SoFi have started to offer IPO Investing services that allow individuals to buy closer to the IPO price.

 They then go through a process of price discovery to determine what the opening price will be.
 The goal is to have the maximum number of trades be executed from all the placed orders.
-At Nasdaq this is done electronically, while at the NYSE it’s done by people.
+At Nasdaq this is done electronically, while at the NYSE, human traders are involved.

 In an ideal situation for the company and the underwriters, the closing price of the stock on opening day is fairly close to the opening price.
 This means the shares are priced accurately for what investors are willing to pay and the company had an appropriate valuation.

 However, the IPO price isn’t necessarily a good indicator of the value of a stock.
 Broader market interest in the stock is impossible to plan for, and IPO conditions differ from the long term presence of the company in the market.